bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 ### Lists

-👉 In case we need arrays, the *list* component type come to rescue: Likewise forms hold JSON objects, **lists hold JSON arrays**.
-So we are able to define simple HTML forms that can import and export any imaginable JSON data.
+👉 In case we need arrays, the *list* component type come to rescue.

+Likewise forms hold JSON objects, **lists hold JSON arrays**.

+...This means that we are able to define simple **HTML forms that can import and export any imaginable JSON data structure**.

 ```html